huks/frontend-nanodegree-arcade-game/README.md

 ### Todos

-- Player selection: allow the user to select the image for the player character before starting the game.
 - Score: you can implement a score for the game.
 For example, the score can increase each time the player reaches the water, and it can be reset to 0 when collision occurs (or it can be reduced).
 - Collectibles: you can add gems to the game, allowing the player to collect them to make the game more interesting.
 - Timed games